 What Does a Sea Salt Spray Do & Does it Work?

-Sea salt sprays are the rare opportunity for product makers to talk about a mood as much as a professional styling product.
-The beach and the ocean beyond it spawn potent emotions – from childhood nostalgia to swooning romance – and capturing the surfside experience in a bottle has created tsunamis of sales.
+Sea salt sprays are a rare opportunity for product makers to talk about a mood as much as a professional styling product.
+The beach and the ocean beyond it spawn potent emotions – from childhood nostalgia to swooning romance – but it’s the effortless way they create texture, add volume, and enhance natural waves that has made them so popular.

 The first generation of sea salt sprays came to market at the end of the 1990s, and soon a salt-infused spray bottle became a styling staple forming the foundation of most hair product lines.
 Why?
 Experiential memory is potent, but practically speaking, few styling products are so foolproof so quickly or used so easily with such a pronounced effect on texture and volume.
 Unlike products that contain oils, waxes, or polymers, how much one can use at one time isn’t limited; in other words, going overboard is hard to do.
 Find out how to use a sea salt texturizing spray with your hair type below!